 One of the things I love the most about the holidays is all of the fun events we Chicagoans can attend, from light shows to breakfasts with Santa.
 The only problem is that all of these holiday “to-do’s” take a TON of time and effort.
 I mean, with little ones in tow, you can really only squeeze in one family holiday activity a day when you are dealing with naptime and other family obligations.
-This year I have found the solution to the holiday craziness helps me check off tons of my Christmas in Chicago holiday bucket list items in one fell swoop.
+This year I have found the solution to the holiday craziness helps me check off tons of my Christmas in Chicago Bucket List in one fell swoop.
 Where is this magical place?
 Winterland at the Park at Wrigley!
 Yes, that’s right, the gorgeous Park at Wrigley where you go to enjoy sunshine, a game of catch, and maybe a drink or two has totally transformed this winter into the ultimate Winter Wonderland.

 This post is sponsored by the Park at Wrigley.
 All opinions are my own.